Prismatic Steenrod operations and arithmetic duality on Brauer groups: Spectral prismatic -gauges

 First we show that $\Upsilon$ is symmetric monoidal.
 Since $\Upsilon$ preserves colimits and sends Tate twists to Breuil-Kisin twists, in order to check that its lax symmetric monoidal structure is actually symmetric monoidal, it suffices to check that the relevant map is an isomorphism on generators.
 Noting that by \Cref{thm:atiyah-duality}, $\FGauge{\FF_p}$ is generated by Tate twists of objects of the form $(\Sigma^\infty_+X \otimes \MSFp)^\vee$, what we want is to check that the map

 is an isomorphism for all smooth projective schemes $X,Y$ over $k$.
 The source identifies with $\ol\cH^X\otimes \ol\cH^Y$ by \eqref{eq:upsilon-on-dualizable}.
-Using \eqref{eq:upsilon-on-dualizable} again -- in addition to the symmetric monoidality of each operation $\Sigma^\infty_+$, tensoring with $\MSFp$, and formation of the dual (of a dualizable object) -- the target identifies with $\ol\cH(X\times Y)$.
-Under these identifications, \eqref{eq:kunneth-1} identifies with the K\"unneth isomorphism for $\cD(\cS)$-valued syntomic cohomology
+Using \eqref{eq:upsilon-on-dualizable} again -- in addition to the symmetric monoidality of each operation $\Sigma^\infty_+$, tensoring with $\MSFp$, and formation of the dual (of a dualizable object) -- the target identifies with $\ol\cH^{X\times Y}$.
+Under these identifications, \eqref{eq:K\"unneth-1} identifies with the K\"unneth isomorphism\footnote{which follows from the fact that $X \mapsto X^{\syn}$ preserves limits, so that } for $\cD(\cS)$-valued syntomic cohomology

 for smooth projective $X,Y$.

 Next we show that $\Upsilon$ is fully faithful.
 Since $\Upsilon$ is colimit-preserving and symmetric monoidal, and since our generators for $\FGauge{\FF_p}$ are compact, dualizable, and closed under the symmetric monoidal operation, it suffices to check that $\Upsilon$ induces an isomorphism on the Hom spaces from a generator to the unit.
 By the further compatibility of $\Upsilon$ with Tate twists, we reduce to checking that the map